Can you Freeze Mashed Potatoes?

 potatoes.
 First, you cook and prepare the potatoes as you usually do,

-then add the eggs, mix well, and you will have ready-to-be-frozen
+toss in the eggs, mix well, and you will have ready-to-be-frozen

 potatoes that won't crumble when reheated.
 If you are wondering how

 many eggs you should use, a good rule of thumb is around one per 10